hyperifyio/goresearch/README.md

 ### Network isolation and optional port exposure

 By default, the Compose stack runs on a private internal network and does not publish any ports to the host.
-When using optional services (`llm-openai`, `searxng`), to temporarily expose ports for local troubleshooting, use the provided override file with both compose files:
+To temporarily expose SearxNG for local troubleshooting, use the provided override file:

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.override.yml.example up -d